FirelyTeam/Vonk.Plugin.ExampleOperation/README.md

 * Instance level interaction:<br>
     > GET [base]/[Resource]/[id]/$test

- You should get a response back from the FHIR server containing an OperationOutcome.
+ You should get a response back from the FHIR server containing an OperationOutcome.<br>
  It should report that $test was executed sucessfully.

 ## License